Fast-Trips/fast-trips/README.md

 ## installing

 **Requirements**
-Fast-Trips should work on OSX, Linux and Windows with Python Python 3.6, 3.7, 3.8 & 3.9 installed.
+Fast-Trips is tested on OSX, Linux and Windows with Python 3.7 and 3.8, and additionally with 3.9 on Linux.
 We also recommend using a virtual environment manager such as [Conda](www.conda.io).

 **Stable Release**